azpdscc/azpdscc-website/SECURITY.md

       allow read: if true;
       allow write: if request.auth != null; // ONLY allows logged-in users to write }

+    match /sponsors/{sponsorId} {
+      allow read: if true;
+      allow write: if request.auth != null; // ONLY allows logged-in users to write }
   }
 }
 ```